When Neutral...Isn't Right For You

-I take the position that there really is no one "correct" sound in an absolute sense – but there is a correct sound for you, the listener.
+I take the position that there is no one "correct" sound in an absolute sense – but there is a correct sound for you, the listener.

-Let’s look at a simple example.
+Let's look at a simple example.
 When a painter creates a painting in his studio, he goes to extraordinary lengths to arrange and then reproduce the lighting.
-He doesn’t just view the subject under that light, it’s also the same lighting under which he views the finished work.
+He doesn't just view the subject under that light, and it's the same lighting under which he views the finished work.
 Now take that painting to a museum or gallery.
-There’s no way that the curator or gallery owner can know or reproduce the exact same light under which the artist worked.
-Remove the painting to a home and you remove it yet another step from those original conditions – but does that invalidate the new owner’s appreciation?
+There's no way the curator or gallery owner can know or reproduce the same light under which the artist worked.
+Remove the painting to a home, and you remove it yet another step from those original conditions – but does that invalidate the new owner's appreciation?
 Of course not.
-That owner will doubtless agonize over just how to light that painting, but it’s going to come down to informed personal preference at the end of the day – just the same as the way you choose components for your audio system.
+That owner will doubtless agonize over just how to light that painting, but it's going to come down to informed personal preference at the end of the day – just the same as the way you choose components for your audio system.